 - Whisk well over medium heat for a few minutes until the sauce bubbles and begins to thicken.

-- Layer 1/3 of the potato slices on the bottom of the baking dish.
+- Layer 1/3 of the thinly sliced potatoes on the bottom of the baking dish.

-- Pour 1/3 of the sauce over top of the potatoes and use a spatula to spread it out evenly.
-Repeat this two more times until you have used up all of the potatoes and the sauce.
+- Pour 1/3 of the white sauce over top of the potatoes and use a spatula to spread it out evenly.
+Repeat this two more times until you have used up all of the potatoes and all of the thickened cream sauce.

 - Cover the dish with foil and bake the potatoes for 30 minutes.
-Remove the foil, then bake for an additional 30-35 minutes until the casserole is bubbly and browned on top and the potatoes are tender.
+Remove the foil, then bake for an additional 30-35 minutes until the casserole is bubbly and golden brown on top and the potatoes are tender.